wangandi520/ClippingsToMarkdown/README.md

 ## Converter Boox eink reader highlight to markdown

 input:
-if no argument,like python converter.py, it converter all .txt file in the folder if with arguments,like python converter.py 1.txt 2.txt, it only converter this two files
+if no argument,like python converter.py, it converter all .txt file in the folder(include sub folder) if with arguments,like python converter.py originfilename1.txt originfilename2.txt, it only converter this two files to .md

 output:
 originfilename.md